ananta399/MLPreprocessor/README.md

-# Results on a Matlab Object Tracker
+## Results on a Matlab Object Tracker
 We evaluated the results on a Matlab object traker just to evaluate the preprocessor.
-The tracker parameters were changed for the purposes of the evaluation.
-One change was to only track objects with duration greater than a second to remove random noise.
-The other change was to specify bounding box sizes so only shark-sized objects would be tracked.
+The tracker parameters were changed to only track objects with duration greater than a second to remove random noise.

 ![alt text](https://github.com/ananta399/MLPreprocessor/blob/master/readmeImages/tracker1.png)